- Utilize strategies for making revisions to the rhetorical context of a writing

 Identify the purpose for the piece of writing in the following scenarios:

-Sometimes you know who will read your writing — for example, if you are writing an email to your boss.
-Other times you will have to guess who is likely to read your writing — for example, if you are writing a newspaper editorial.
-You will often write with a primary audience in mind, but there may be secondary and tertiary audiences to consider as well.
+Sometimes you know who will read your writing.
+For example, if you are writing an email to your boss, you know the purpose and the audience.
+Other times you might have to guess who is likely to read your writing.
+For example, if you are writing a restaurant view for an app, you know you are writing to people who are interested in that business.
+You will often write with a primary audience in mind, but there may be other audiences to consider as well.

 Consider the Audience